-We begin this final day of touring.
-We begin at the Wol Museum.
+We begin this final day of touring at the Wol Museum.
 Here is the home of a first century High Priest and his servants.
 Also is a courtyard that many believe is the very place Peter denied knowing the L-rd.
 We will spend some time in the old city, the Jewish Quarter and the Cardo for shopping and lunch.

 Day 11: Arrive Home

-Arrive Atlanta Airport and begin to unpack all that G-d did on the Journey of a Lifetime.
+Arrive in America and begin to unpack all that G-d did on the Journey of a Lifetime.
 Welcome Home!

 Arrive in Tel Aviv, Israel.
 We will be met at the airport by our tour guide and bus driver.
 After going through passport control, we will gather at the bus and travel northward to our hotel for one night on the coast of the Mediterranean Sea.
 The remainder of the day is free to walk along the Mediterranean, relax, and have dinner.
 The time is right for a personal devotional with the sunset over the “Great Sea.”
 Enjoy a time of prayer of thanks for the special blessings ahead, for the people of the "Promised Land," and for a good night’s rest.

 Next we travel through the Jezreel Valley to Megiddo, the Armageddon Battlefield, where archaeologists have unearthed 20 levels of civilization.

 Finally, we go to the boyhood home of Yeshua, Jesus.
 In Nazareth we will go to a recreation of a first century village just a couple miles from the home of Yeshua.
 We enjoy the valley view from atop Mt.
 Precipice where the locals attempted to throw Yeshua off.
 We then go to the Sea of Galilee where we will spend the next three nights.